Season productions

 Johnson Theatre, Johnson Hall

 A full evening of works in a variety of genres.
-This year's concert will showcase pieces choreographed by faculty and senior dance majors for their capstone experience.
+This year's concert will showcase pieces choreographed by senior dance majors for their capstone experience.

 Johnson Theatre, Johnson Hall